 Turkey is a tiny town located in the state of North Carolina.
 With a population of 214 people and just one neighborhood, Turkey is the 552nd largest community in North Carolina.

-Turkey is a blue-collar town, with 74.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Turkey, you'll notice that it is more blue-collar than most other communities in America.
+74.10% of Turkey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Turkey is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Turkey who work in office and administrative support (14.39%), management occupations (10.07%), and law enforcement and fire fighting (1.44%).

 One downside of living in Turkey, however, is that residents on average have to contend with a long commute, spending on average 37.17 minutes every day commuting to work.

-As is often the case in a small town, Turkey doesn't have a public transportation system that people use for their commute.
+Turkey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Turkey in 2022 was $17,130, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $68,520 for a family of four.